OpenNewsLabs/field-guide-security-training-newsroom/docs/index.rst

    Chapter02*

-Chapter 3 is our best effort to aggregate links to the best existing resources, to help new trainers deepen their own expertise.
+Chapter 3 aggregates links to the best existing resources, to help new trainers deepen their own expertise.
+It also includes a glossary of common terms.

 .. toctree::
    :maxdepth: 1